Joako360/osm2city/doc/manual/using.rst

 Adjusting Visibility of Scenery Objects
 =======================================

-The ``osm2city`` related programs and especially ``osm2city.py`` itself are using heuristics and parameters to determine at what level of detail (LOD) scenery objects should be visible.
+The ``osm2city`` related programs and especially ``buildings.py`` are using heuristics and parameters to determine at what level of detail (LOD) scenery objects should be visible.
 This is done by adding the objects to one of the three FlightGear LOD schemes: "bare", "rough" and "detailed".

-In ``osm2city.py`` you can influence into which of the three LOD ranges the objects are placed by using the following :ref:`Parameters <chapter-parameters-lod-label>`:
+In ``buildings.py`` you can influence into which of the three LOD ranges the objects are placed by using the following :ref:`Parameters <chapter-parameters-lod-label>`:

 * LOD_ALWAYS_DETAIL_BELOW_AREA
 * LOD_ALWAYS_ROUGH_ABOVE_AREA